Abhi0049k/Talkative-Tribe/README.md

 ### Authentication

 Users can sign up and log in using their email and password.
-Authentication is handled via NextAuth.js.
+Will soon be adding Google OAuth for authentication.

 ### Messaging